bobosola/simplealbum/README.md

 ## Acknowledgements

-Simple Album was designed and orchestrated by me (Bob Osola) and built by the Kimi 2.6 coding agent.
-The documentation was originally written by Kimi and later humanised by me.
+Simple Album was designed and directed by me (Bob Osola) and built by the Kimi 2.6 coding agent.
+The documentation was originally written by Kimi but humanised by me.